 Outcome ascertainment: Information on cause of death was from death certificates.
 Is there a possibility of individual linkage of the FFQ responses to a cause of death registry or were each of the participants’ death certificates reviewed?
 How many died from other causes, how many moved from the study area (and were thus lost to follow-up) and how many were censored at the end of follow-up (alive).
 Has stroke mortality changed during follow-up?
 Is there a difference in time trends of stroke subtype mortality?
 In how many cases was stroke subtype not recorded?
 The authors should also discuss potential reasons for differences in the results for stroke subtypes.

-[Response:] We have added these detailed information at the beginning of the results section.
+[Response:] We are grateful to the reviewer’s suggestion.
+We have added these information at the beginning of the Results section.
 In the study area, investigators conducted systematic review of death certificates till the end of 2009.
 Date and cause of death were confirmed with the permission of the Director-General of the Prime Minister’s Office.
 Number of deaths from causes other than stroke were 18868 (10731 men and 8137 women); 5493 (2022 men and 3471 women) dropped out from the follow-up (5.8%); 67349 (25281 men and 42068 women) were censored at the end of follow-up (71.4%).
 Among the 2675 stroke mortality confirmed in the JACC study, 766 were unfortunately not recorded with subtypes.
 The median (IQR) of follow-up years for cerebral infarction mortality were 11.2 (7.1, 15.3) and 11.8 (7.9, 16.4) in men and women; the median (IQR) of follow-up years for hemorrhagic stroke mortality were 9.9 (5.4, 12.3) and 10.9 (5.9, 15.1) in men and women.
 Potential reasons for differences in the results for stroke subtypes are described in discussion.

 I agree with the authors that presenting the results in the FFQ categories is a good option, rather than to calculate the amount of consumption.
 However, I wonder if there is some indication from the validation study as to how much is on average consumed in the higher categories of intake?

-[Response:] Thanks for your positive comments.
-The validation study of the FFQ used in the JACC study found that the median intake for a daily milk consumer was about 146 grams per day.
+[Response:] Thanks for the suggestion.
+The validation study of the FFQ used in the JACC study found that the median intake for a dairy milk consumer was about 146 grams per day.
 This has been added in the first paragraph of “2.2 Exposure and the outcome of interest” section.

 Why did you adjust for sleep duration, is that a factor that influences both milk intake and stroke mortality risk?

 [Response:] Thanks for pointing this out.
-Previous report (cited as below) using the same data showed that healthy lifestyle behaviors (including milk intake daily and proper sleep duration) were associated with CVD mortality and therefore, we also included sleep duration as one of the potential confounders.
+A previous report from the JACC Study (cited below) showed that healthy lifestyle behaviors (including milk intake daily and proper sleep duration) were associated with CVD mortality. , we also included sleep duration as one of the potential confounders.

 Eri Eguchi, Hiroyasu Iso, Naohito Tanabe, Yasuhiko Wada, Hiroshi Yatsuya, Shogo Kikuchi, Yutaka Inaba, Akiko Tamakoshi, on behalf of the Japan Collaborative Cohort Study Group, Healthy lifestyle behaviours and cardiovascular mortality among Japanese men and women: the Japan collaborative cohort study, European Heart Journal, Volume 33, Issue 4, February 2012, Pages 467–477.